Restoring Democracy in Thailand: Election Analysis

 Join us for an insightful panel discussion on Thailand's recent national elections and the prospects of restoring democracy in the country.
 The elections held on May 14 witnessed a significant victory for reformist, pro-democracy forces, with the progressive Move Forward Party emerging as the strongest party in Bangkok constituencies.
 However, challenges remain as the constitution grants 250 unelected senators, handpicked by military leaders, a potentially decisive say in selecting the next prime minister.

-On 6 June 2023, our panelists, experts from the field of politics and international relations, analysed the state of politics in Thailand and discussed potential trends.
-They delved into whether the choice of the people would be respected by the entrenched elite, which still wielded considerable power in shaping the future government.
-Additionally, the panel explored the possibilities for the Move Forward Party to form a government and pursue an ambitious agenda, including reforming the controversial royal defamation law and dismantling monopolistic protections for big conglomerates.
+Our panelists, experts from politics and international relations area, will analyze the state of politics in Thailand today and discuss potential trends.
+They will delve into whether the choice of the people will be respected by the entrenched elite, which still wields considerable power in shaping the future government.
+Additionally, the panel will explore the possibilities for the Move Forward Party to form a government and pursue an ambitious agenda, including reforming the controversial royal defamation law and dismantling monopolistic protections for big conglomerates.

-Prof. Siripan Nogsuan Sawasdee - Head of the Department of Government at Chulalongkorn University
+- Prof. Siripan Nogsuan Sawasdee - Head of the Department of Government at Chulalongkorn University Assoc.

 - Dr. Aim Sinpeng - Lecturer in comparative politics at the University of Sydney